aihrig/TTA-LiveProject/README.md

 - [Restaurant Controller](#Restaurant-Controller)

 ## Weather Condition Controller
-This controller was designed to simply pull the current weather icon and temperature from an external REST API to be displayed on the front-end navbar.
+This controller was designed to pull the current weather condition icon and temperature from an external REST API to be displayed on the front-end navbar.
+I wanted to give the visitor an idea of what the environment might be like when traveling to the city.

 ```javascript
 const request = require('request');